-Borderline personality disorder.
-In 2005, I joined the board as an officer in a state DBSA group back east.
-There, I came across behavior I could not ascribe to bipolar disorder – extremely abusive verbal attacks, explosive meltdowns, public outbursts, poison pen emails, delusional self-centeredness, love and light one minute-on their shit list the next.
+IN 2005, I joined the board as an officer in a state DBSA group back east.
+There, I came across behavior I could not ascribe to bipolar disorder – extremely abusive verbal attacks, explosive meltdowns, public outbursts, poison pen emails, delusional self-centeredness, love and light one minute, fire and brimstone the next.

 Yes, bipolars can behave badly, but this was different.
 For my own self-preservation, I got out of this toxic environment and cut off all ties with the state organization.
-I literally wound up hating these individuals and their illness.
-But I also recognized how lonely life must be for these individuals.
+I literally wound up hating these individuals.
+But I also recognized how lonely life must be for them.
 None of them was married or in a loving relationship.
 None of them had children.
 None of them was employed.
 All of them engaged in frightening behavior.
 All were serious accidents waiting to happen.

 The illness is called borderline personality disorder.
 On the surface, the emotional volatility, impulsivity, depressions, mood swings, high drama, and destructive behavior of individuals with this diagnosis resemble bipolar disorder.
 The suicide rate is in the bipolar ballpark, and the pain and isolation individuals with this illness experience is similar, if not more so.